Summary

 I used the ansible playbook from Enigma to setup the AWS EC2 instance.
 Here are some notes:

-• For a test server with national tables and 2 states data, the free tier t2.micro instance actually is enough.
+could cost money. - For a test server with national tables and 2 states data, the free tier t2.micro instance actually is enough.
 You can normalizing addresses, mapping census block for all states and geocoding for those 2 states addresses.
 Actually my 2 states free server with 1G RAM is much faster than the t2.large 8G server with all states data loaded.
 I’ll discuss this in more details in another post about the geocoding script.

-• I used bitvise as my ssh and sftp tool since it seemed to be an enhanced putty.
+- I used bitvise as my ssh and sftp tool since it seemed to be an enhanced putty.

-• I either use nano as the editor in AWS instance (for error with nano history), or just download the file to be edited with sftp, edit then upload (sometimes I may need to convert the script with dos2unix).
-It’s much easier to edit multiple places with sublime.
+- I either use nano as the editor in AWS instance (for error with nano history), or just download the file to be edited with sftp, edit then upload (sometimes I may need to convert the script with

 After lots of experimentation I have my batch geocoding workflow ready, then I started to setup the full scale server with DataKind resources.

-• Interestingly, sudo doesn’t work in the t2.large instance.
+doesn’t work in the t2.large instance.
 I searched and found it’s because the private ip is not in hosts.
-The problem can be solved by adding the machine name into hosts file, however how can you edit hots file without sudo?
-Finally I used this to solve this problem.
+The problem can be solved by adding the machine name into hosts file, however how can you edit hots file withoutsudo

-• Although the Tiger database will take 105G at last, the downloading and provisioning need more spaces for temporary files.
+correctly (because I was using a firefox extension to automatically copy on select) and the command cannot run, but the error message was very misleading so I didn’t realize it’s because of this.- Although the Tiger database will take 105G at last, the downloading and provisioning need more spaces for temporary files.
 My first attempt with 120G storage was filled up in the provisioning, so I have to start again with 180G.

-• Gnu Screen let you use same terminal window to switch between tasks or even split windows, so that you can leave the process running but detached from the screen.
+let you use same terminal window to switch between tasks or even split windows, so that you can leave the process running but detached from the screen.
 It’s essential to run and control the time consuming tasks.
-Here is a cheat sheet and quick list.
+Here is a cheat sheet and quick list.- I enabled the color prompt of bash by removing comment of

-• I enabled the color prompt of bash by removing comment of #force_color_prompt=yes in ~/.bashrc.
+.
 When you need to scroll through long history of command line or reading many lines of output, a colored prompt could separate the command and the output well.
+You may need to use psql a lot, so I placed a .pgpass file in my user folder (change its permission with

-• I was not satisfied with the geocoding performance so I experimented with tuning postgresql configurations.
+I was not satisfied with the geocoding performance so I experimented with tuning postgresql configurations.
 This post and this guide helped me most.
 The average time needed for geocoding one address in a 200 records sample dropped from 320 ms to 100 ms.

 Geocoding Script And Work Flow Setup